fandywang/thirdparty_intro/README.md

 * [MLTK](https://github.com/fandywang/mltk) - MLTK -- the Machine Learning Toolkit -- is a suite of C++ open source modules of Machine Learning.
 * [FP-growth](https://github.com/enaeseth/python-fp-growth) - An implementation of the FP-growth algorithm in pure Python.
 * [MLcomp](http://mlcomp.org/) - MLcomp is a free website for objectively comparing machine learning programs across various datasets for multiple problem domains.
+* [PyBrain](http://pybrain.org/) - PyBrain is a modular Machine Learning Library for Python.
+Its goal is to offer flexible, easy-to-use yet still powerful algorithms for Machine Learning Tasks and a variety of predefined environments to test and compare your algorithms.
+PyBrain is short for Python-Based Reinforcement Learning, Artificial Intelligence and Neural Network Library.
+In fact, we came up with the name first and later reverse-engineered this quite descriptive "Backronym".

 ## 数据交换协议